69Vishal/MPU6050-data-logger-GUI/README.md

 or

 ![screen shot 2](/images/gui1.PNG)

 if you have to disconnect the Arduino in the middle of the process

+and that's it for today, see you soon!

 # Donate
 * PayPal -> balharav3@gmail.com